blinkbitcoin/dev.blink.sv/docs/api/pagination.md

 slug: /api/pagination
 ---

 When you access the list of transactions all items will have an associated cursor position.
-This cursor can be used to paginate through the list by defining the `after` and / or `before` variable in the GraphQL request.
+This cursor can be used to paginate through the list by defining the `after` variable in the GraphQL request.

 ## Example request with pagination